 Executive Committee

-The IWSG is run by a group of volunteers distributed around the globe and with a wealth of experience in wader research and conservation issues.
+The International Wader Study Group is run by a dedicated group of volunteers who are distributed around the globe and contribute a wealth of experience with wader research and conservation issues.
+The Executive Committee (or ‘ExCo’) operates under the rules established in the Constitution for governance of our organisation.

 Treasurer ~ Emma Penning (Netherlands)